-The new, flexible procedure is modelled on schemes of arrangement, but with the key addition of cross-class cram-down - drawing inspiration from U.S. Chapter 11 proceedings.
+The new, flexible procedure is modelled on schemes of arrangement, but with the key addition of cross-class cram-down - drawing inspiration from US Chapter 11 proceedings.

-The new plan will sit alongside schemes and company voluntary arrangements as a central tool in the UK's restructuring toolkit.
+The new plan sits alongside schemes and company voluntary arrangements as a central tool in the UK's restructuring toolkit.
 Like schemes (but unlike CVAs), restructuring plans will be able to compromise dissenting secured creditors.

-The new procedure will be inserted into the existing Companies Act 2006 - alongside, and frequently mirroring, provisions for schemes of arrangement.
-The addition of cross-class cram-down to impose a restructuring on dissenting stakeholders will address an often-cited limitation in the existing UK restructuring toolkit.
+The new procedure has been inserted into the existing Companies Act 2006 - alongside, and frequently mirroring, provisions for schemes of arrangement.
+The addition of cross-class cram-down to impose a restructuring on dissenting stakeholders addresses an often-cited limitation in the existing UK restructuring toolkit.